A Mirror of Baptism

 A Song in Exile

 Hasson and Minara are Rohingya, living in Myanmar, happy to live at peace and farm the land.
 But Rohingya are no longer welcome in their native country.
 The military attacks their village.
-They flee in terror, but some are killed or injured.
+They flee in terror, and some people are killed or injured.
 The ones that are left make their way to neighboring Bangladesh, where they join thousands of other refugees in a filthy camp.
 Will the sorrows never end?
 But in the midst of great suffering, the light of the Gospel shines into their troubled hearts.
 256 pages; paperback.